RyosukeHonda/Behavioral-Cloning/README.md

 I also added the random brightness to the image so that the clone driver will get robustness.

 ## Model Structure
+I tried multiple architectures such as VGG and many other my models, but doesn't work well(The driver didn't run on the right truck).
-I used [NVIDIA model](https://arxiv.org/abs/1604.07316) architecture for training.
+Thus I used [NVIDIA model](https://arxiv.org/abs/1604.07316) architecture which is almost the same setting for this project.
 The image size output from the simulator is 320x160x3(RGB), but the NVIDIA model uses the image size of 200x66x3(YUV).
 I cropped the 40 pixels from the top to prevent from learning sky infomation and cropped 25 pixels from the bottom to erase the information of the body.
 I got the image size of 320x95x3(RGB) and reshaped it to the 200x66x3(RGB).
 Then I normalized the image(divided by 127.5 and subtract 0.5 fot each image) and changed the color space into YUV.

 The structure of the model is as follows.
 The structure consists of 5 layers of CNN(Convolutinal layers) and 3 fully connected layers.